SUSSBIA/fabric-onboarding-experience/03-workspace-operating-model/README.md

 * Access removal planning
 * BIA review where required

-External collaborators should not be added casually to sandbox, department, or production workspaces.
+External collaborators should not be added casually to sandbox or department workspaces.

+External collaborators should not be granted direct access to BIA Production Workspaces.
+If an approved production output needs to be shared externally, this must go through the appropriate review and approved sharing channel.

 Use the relevant checklist: